Skip to main content Skip to main navigation Skip to search

 Australian farmers preparing for drought want proven practices they can rely on.

-That’s why the Future Drought Fund is investing $38 million in the Long-term Trial of Drought Resilient Farming Practices Grants program.
+That’s why the Future Drought Fund is investing in the Long-term Trials of Drought Resilient Farming Practices Grants Program.

 Grant recipients will trial innovative drought resilient farming practices over several years.

-Projects in the trial will use a combination of sites and at least one trial location for scientific evaluation.
+Projects will use a combination of sites and at least one trial location for scientific evaluation.

 This evidence-based approach will provide farmers with the information and confidence they need to try the practices themselves.